North Carolina Barbecue (27 Iconic Restaurants, History, and More)

 Redneck BBQ Lab

-12101-B NC Hwy 210, Benson
+Address: 12101-B NC Hwy 210, Benson, NC

 Redneck BBQ Lab is our go-to spot when driving toward the coast.
-It sits in a prime location at Exit 319 off I-40, otherwise known as McGee’s Crossroads in Johnston County.
+It sits in a prime location at Exit 319 off I-40, otherwise known as McGee’s Crossroads in Johnston County

 Unlike most of the other locally-owned North Carolina restaurants you’ll find, this place proudly serves competition-style BBQ.
 At Redneck, you can order chicken, pork ribs, brisket, or pork shoulder.